sdunstan/AndroidCapstone/readme.md

 1. When you browse movie scripts and tap add, you create a clone of the Movie and become its owner
 1. If you leave the RecorderActivity before recording all the lines:
->1. the next time you enter the RecorderActivity you are taken to the last line not recorded
+  a. the next time you enter the RecorderActivity you are taken to the last line not recorded
->1. your progress is saved
+  b. your progress is saved
 1. When you record all the lines for a part:
->1. you can now share it, as long as you haven't recorded the other part yet.
+  a. you can now share it, as long as you haven't recorded the other part yet.
->1. you can no longer record lines for the part
+  b. you can no longer record lines for the part
 1. If you have recorded a part, the button to record that part becomes disabled.
 1. If you tap a part to record it and you have already recorded the other part, you are warned that this will make the play unsharable.